What do you need for self-containment?

 What happens if I fail the self containment test?

 If you fail the self containment test the first time, you will be given a list of amendments that you need to make to get your vehicle to the self-containment standard.
 You then can make your changes and we will retest the vehicle once you are done.
 The retest is free so you only pay for testing once.

 Tip; this is a great way to get advice on vehicle layout and design, as you can do this first test before you have started your conversion it really helps you get all the information you require to make your vehicle self-contained.

 Why do I need self-containment?

 Having a self contained vehicle allows you to freedom camp in some of the best camping areas in New Zealand for free.
-Without it you cannot freedom camp and you may be fined.
+Without it you cannot use the the hundreds of designated Self Contained areas and may be fined for freedom camping.

 Yes all waste tanks whether they are fixed or portable need to be vented.
 The minimum size for the vent is 10mm in diametre (25mm recommended).
 The vent must extend to the flood line of the vehicle (the point that system would flood into vehicle if over filled) and finish outside.